pudding-fox/FoxTunes/README.md

 * ASIO - Low latency exclusive output, supports DSD direct.
 * CD - Play audio CDs from a physical drive.
+* CUE - Play cue sheets.
 * DSD - Required for DSD direct.
 * DTS - Play .dts multi channel format.
 * DirectSound - Use standard windows audio session for output.
 * Encoder - A converter with various output formats.
+  * Can split cue sheets with the CUE plugin.
   * Can rip CDs with the CD plugin.
   * Can up/down sample rate/depth with the Resampler plugin.
 * Javascript - Use JS for scriptable elements.